Find a Part Now

 W113 (1963–1971)

 Replacing both the 300 SL and 190 SL, the 230 SL was introduced in 1963 with a distinctive concave roofline that earned the nickname "pagoda top".
-The W113 featured a low waistline, large curved greenhouse windows, detachtable hardtop, and a new 2.3-litre six-cylinder in-line engine.
+The W113 featured a low waistline, large curved greenhouse windows, detachtable hardtop, and a new 2.3-litre straight-six engine.

 For 1967, the engine was enlarged to 2.5 litres, and 230 SL was renamed as 250 SL.
 The changes were made to the interior with new dashboard padding, switches and knobs, steering wheel, and door pockets (US model only).
 The wheel covers fitted to 250 SL and 280 SL replaced the smaller hubcaps.
 A year later in 1968, the engine was enlarged again to 2.8 litres, and the 250 SL was changed to 280 SL.